dlang-tour/core/public/content/en/basics.md

         int* c = a + 5; // error
     }

 Unless specified otherwise the default is `@system`.
+Using `@safe` a subset of D functionality can be forced by design to prevent memory bugs.

 ## {SourceCode}
 //TODO